scottyantipa/Iteraid/README.md

 ### You must build both the server and the client

+First install Go deps
-  go get github.com/wsxiaoys/terminal
+$ go get github.com/wsxiaoys/terminal
-  go get gopkg.in/mgo.v2
+$ go get gopkg.in/mgo.v2

 To build both client and server